-The health care providers that treated you for your injuries caused by the at-fault party must be paid.
-We will attempt to have the health care provides reduce the amount of these bills when there is a recovery in your case.
-Health care providers are all those who treated you including, but not limited to, doctors, chiropractors, hospitals, and all others that provide health services.
+The health care providers that treated you for your injuries caused by the at fault party must be paid.
+We will attempt to reduce the amount of these bills when there is a recovery in your case.
+Health care providers include all those who treated you including, doctors, chiropractors, hospitals, and all others that provide health services.